Your doctor will examine your ears, head and neck to look for possible causes of tinnitus. Tests include:

 - Rushing or humming.
-Usually vascular in origin, you may notice sound fluctuations when you exercise or change positions, such as when you lie down or stand up.
+These sound fluctuations are usually vascular in origin, and you may notice them when you exercise or change positions, such as when you lie down or stand up.

 - Heartbeat.
 Blood vessel problems, such as high blood pressure, an aneurysm or a tumor, and blockage of the ear canal or eustachian tube can amplify the sound of your heartbeat in your ears (pulsatile tinnitus).

 - Low-pitched ringing.
 Conditions that can cause low-pitched ringing in one ear include Meniere's disease.
 Tinnitus may become very loud before an attack of vertigo — a sense that you or your surroundings are spinning or moving.

 - High-pitched ringing.
 Exposure to a very loud noise or a blow to the ear can cause a high-pitched ringing or buzzing that usually goes away after a few hours.
 However, if there's hearing loss as well, tinnitus may be permanent.
 Long-term noise exposure, age-related hearing loss or medications can cause a continuous, high-pitched ringing in both ears.
 Acoustic neuroma can cause continuous, high-pitched ringing in one ear.